jej127/KOPL/README.md

 This is a Pytorch implementation of KOPS.

 ## Getting Background Model
-You first need to obtain SISG(jm) background word embeddings which you can get [here](https://drive.google.com/file/d/10duKoWlUGyhyWvWQWIizbcfLFCxJ0zjD/view?usp=sharing).
+You first need to download SISG(jm) background word embeddings which you can get [here](https://drive.google.com/file/d/10duKoWlUGyhyWvWQWIizbcfLFCxJ0zjD/view?usp=sharing).

 ## Prepare IPA data
 The next step is to construct the IPA sequence for each word in the vocabulary of SISG(jm).